Home » Sculpture » Easy Model Magic Food Sculpture Art Project

 hand opening pack of model magic.

-Step 5: Build a food sculpture of their choice.
-Encourage kids to only make 1-3 items out of the pack.
-If they end up making more, the sculptures are too small.
+Step 5: Have the children build a food sculpture of their choice.
+Encourage them to make only 1-3 items out of the pack.
+If they end up making more, the sculptures will be too small.

 child's hand building a small burger out of white model magic.